kitgore/codeXP/README.md

 <br>

+## FAQ

+**Why is VSCode asking me to add an icon theme?**

+CodeXP implements the progress bar UI using a series of custom icons hence why an icon theme is recognized.
+These icons use their own identifiers and therefore will not interfere or change any existing icons.
+This will all be done automatically and the prompt to choose a theme can be ignored.

+# Enjoy!👾

 If you'd like to request a feature <a href="https://github.com/bengriepp/codeXP/issues/new">click here!</a>

-# Enjoy!👾